EduardoRFS/reason-mobile/README.md

 ## Example

-To compile the hello-reason project for android(arm64) you need to the following
+To compile the hello-reason project for android(arm64):

 ```
 # setup